badger-cash/badger-mobile/atoms/Button/README.md

 ## Props

-- Variant - The type of button it can be
+- nature - The type of button it can be
+  - primary
+  - danger
+  - cautionGhost
+  - ghost
-  - Primary
+  - inverse
-  - Danger
+  - default